 In Arvanite communities, women have always played a strong role, and they were given a voice in public discourse.
 Incredibly, they were even allowed to bear arms and learn to fight.

 The Arvanites were in the forefront of resisting the Ottoman regime during the Greek War of Independence.
-In fact, many of the most iconic heroes of the war were Arvanites, including Lascarina Bouboulina, Andreas Miaoulis, and Odysseas Androutsos.
+In fact, some of the heroes of the war were Arvanites.

-When the Albanian nation-state was created, the Arvanites aligned themselves more with Greece than with Albania.
+When the Albanian nation-state was created, the Arvanites aligned themselves more so with Greece than with Albania.

 Arvanites’ language suppressed

-This began to fall out of fashion in the nineteenth and twentieth centuries, when people began to stress the distinction between the Arvanites and Albanians.
+However, in the nineteenth and twentieth centuries, people began to stress the distinction between the Arvanites and Albanians.

-When immigration from Albania to Greece increased heavily in the 1990s, some Arvanite groups connected to the new immigrants, citing linguistic similarities, while others began to even further stress the differences between the two groups.
+When immigration from Albania to Greece increased heavily in the 1990s, some Arvanite groups connected to the new immigrants, citing linguistic similarities while others began to stress the differences between the two groups even further.